mlflow/mlflow-website/website/blog/2024-08-29-autogen-pyfunc/index.md

 ![Logged Images and JSON Artifacts](./_img/logged_images.png)

-We now can share these images with teammates, perform analyses on prompt quality, and much more!
+As you can see, we have logged three the three images of interest and a lookup dict.
+The keys of the dict correspond to the image names and the values correspond to additional information for how the image was generated.
+With these artifacts we can perform detailed analyses on prompt quality and make iterative improvements on our "catify" agent!

 ### 3.4 - Additional Benefits of MLflow